 Yes.
-CAPP Atlanta students have access to the computers in academic buildings, the library and in Spring House residence hall.
-Students who bring their own computers will have wireless Internet in SCAD buildings.
+CAPP Atlanta students have access to computers in academic buildings, the library and in Spring House residence hall.
+Students who bring their own computers may use wireless Internet available in SCAD buildings.

 May I check in to the residence hall before the check-in date?

 Early check-in is not permitted.
 Students may check in on July 27–28, 2016.